diyclassics/dpma/README.md

-Landing page for Digital Publication in Mediterranean Archaeology conference at ISAW on October 20, 2017.
+Landing page for Future Philologies conference at ISAW on April 20, 2018.

 Site at diyclassics.github.io/dpma
 - Created with Jekyll with Papyrus theme